Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

 	filtertype      = flowspec
 	exabgp_pipe     = /tmp/destignation-append

 You should be able to login.
-Check the software is started with:
+Check the software is started with

 	service db2dps status